It’s increasingly popular for ethically made bags and shoes. But what the heck IS vegan leather?

 While a few vegan leathers are plant-based, and although the amount of eco-friendly vegan materials produced is growing every year, the vast majority of faux leather has been around for decades, and is still made of scary materials like polyvinyl chloride (PVC), polyurethane (PU) and textile-polymer composite microfibres.

 In other words, generally speaking, ‘vegan leather’ reeks, literally and figuratively, of petroleum and/or chemicals.

-What Is Vegan Leather, And How Does It Impact The Planet?
+What Is Vegan Leather?
+How Does It Impact The Planet?

 It gets worse.
 Both leather and vegan leather production emit chemicals harmful to environment and factory workers alike.
 Leather production’s preparatory stage, in which the raw animal hide is prepared for tanning, usually incorporates substances (like hydrogen sulfide and ammonia) which put factory workers at risk for skin, respiratory, ocular or nerve damage, or in cases of extreme overexposure, death.

 The tanning stage prevents hides from rotting (as normal skin would normally do), often through the use of chromium, which then leaks into nearby soil and water at high enough levels to be carcinogenic and mutagenic.
 For every tonne of hide produced, twenty to eighty cubic metres of chemically toxic, pathogen-contaminated wastewater is unleashed on the environment.
 And Amazon rainforests are being depleted at a rate of one hectare every eighteen seconds by cattle ranchers looking to cash in on a bustling market for luxury leather items.